 But Snapdeal is not about to shut their website, at least not anytime soon.
 Myntra, which took the first initiative to shut their website and make the switchover to ‘app-only’ model in May this year, witnessed 10% drop in sales the same month.
 While that is a significant loss of business, it has still not deterred Myntra from continuing its new app-based model.

 It’s a matter of timing.
 There is still a large segment of potential buyers out there who are not comfortable transacting purchases over the mobile phone and prefer to continue using their desktop or laptops for visiting the company website.
 This is a phase when the transition is happening from a traditional platform like website to an app-only one and it will take time.
-Meanwhile, companies do not want to lose out on this valuable segment, at least not just yet, but it’s a matter of time before traditional e-commerce ‘websites’ will have moved into history.
+Meanwhile, Top web developers think that e-commerce companies do not want to lose out on this valuable segment, at least not just yet, but it’s a matter of time before traditional e-commerce ‘websites’ will have moved into history.
 ‘Smartphones’ and ‘apps’ are here to stay, with instant gratification the new mantra.